Ibba Laajab

 Abdurahim Laajab (born 21 May 1985), commonly known as Ibba Laajab (イバ), is a Norwegian former professional footballer.
 Ibba also plays futsal.
 Born in Morocco, he holds Norwegian citizenship and is one of the key players in the Norway futsal team.

-Laajab grew up in Norway and played eight seasons in the Norwegian First Division with Skeid, Notodden, Mjøndalen and Strømmen before he signed with Tippeligaen-side Vålerenga in 2012.
+Laajab grew up in Norway and played eight seasons in the Norwegian First Division with Skeid, Notodden, Mjøndalen, and Strømmen before he signed with Tippeligaen-side Vålerenga in 2012.
 After spending the second half of the 2012 season on loan with Stabæk, Ibba joined Bodø/Glimt ahead of the 2013 season.

-After two successful campaigns with the Norwegian side he got a transfer to Chinese League One side Hebei China Fortune.
-After a year there he moved the J2 League side Yokohama FC and has so far enjoyed great success there.
+After two campaigns with the Norwegian side, he got a transfer to Chinese League One side Hebei China Fortune.
+After a year there, he moved to the J2 League side Yokohama FC in 2016 where he stayed for four years.

 Football career

 Ibba was born to Moroccan parents and moved to Norway when he was one month old.
 He played at Vålerenga and Moss during his youth, and later joined Skeid because his friends were playing there.
-At Skeid he was teammate with Moa, Mos, Birger Madsen and Dawda Leigh.
+At Skeid he was teammate with Moa, Mos, Birger Madsen, and Dawda Leigh.

-Ibba didn't get too much playing time with Skeid, but during the second half of the 2004-season he played 248 minutes in nine matches in the First Division and scored two goals.
+Ibba didn't get too much playing time with Skeid, but during the second half of the 2004 season, he played 248 minutes in nine matches in the First Division and scored two goals.
 Ahead of the 2005-season, Ibba and his teammate Moa joined Rosenborg BK on their pre-season tour to La Manga Club.
 Ibba was sent on a short loan-spell to Drøbak-Frogn in 2005, and left Skeid after the season and signed a one-year contract with Sørumsand which had been relegated from the Third Division.

 Before he played a match for Sørumsand, Ibba moved to Borussia Mönchengladbach where Jørn Andersen was the assistant coach.
 Ibba and Andersen communicated with each other in Norwegian.
-A year later Andersen was fired together with the head coach, and the new coach only talked to Ibba in German, a language Ibba did not try to learn, and eventually Ibba requested to terminate his contract and moved home to Norway.
+A year later, Andersen was fired together with the head coach, and the new coach only talked to Ibba in German, a language Ibba did not try to learn, and eventually Ibba requested to terminate his contract and moved home to Norway.
 He only played one match for Borussia Mönchengladbach II.